Our Staff: Northern Virginia Office

 About Dr. Wilmer

 Dr. Taylor Wilmer is a licensed clinical psychologist who earned her undergraduate degree in Psychological & Brain Sciences from Dartmouth College and her doctorate in Clinical Psychology from Temple University.
 Her pre-doctoral training experiences included providing individual, couples, and group psychotherapy to a diverse client population of varying psychopathology and severity.
 Dr. Wilmer completed her clinical internship at McLean Hospital.
 She remained at McLean Hospital for her postdoctoral fellowship at the McLean Anxiety Mastery Program, where she provided intensive exposure-based cognitive behavioral therapy (CBT) for children and adolescents with anxiety disorders.
 Dr. Wilmer specializes in the treatment of children, adolescents, and adults who are experiencing anxiety and related disorders.
 She has extensive training in outpatient and intensive evidence-based treatments, including CBT, exposure and response prevention (ERP), habit reversal training (HRT), and dialectical behavioral therapy (DBT).
 Her clinical interests include providing exposure-based CBT, particularly in an intensive format, for social anxiety disorder, obsessive-compulsive disorder, and specific phobias.
-Dr. Wilmer will be available to see patients beginning October 15, 2019.
+Dr. Wilmer can be reached at 703-908-1020, ext.
+4 or firstname.lastname@example.org.